greenorbitspace/hub/userguide/content/en/docs/glossary/g/greenwashing.md

 ---
 title: Greenwashing
 ref: greenwashing
+weight: 1
+exported_at: '2025-06-16T15:05:46.986531+00:00'
-description: Greenwashing refers to the practice of companies or organizations misleading consumers regarding the environmental practices of their products or the environmental benefits of their products.
-It often involves making false or exaggerated claims about sustainability, aiming to improve their public image without making significant changes to their environmental impact.
+definition: Greenwashing refers to the practice of companies or organizations misleading consumers about the environmental benefits of a product, service, or company practices.
-notion_page_id: e5817593-dc8b-487e-b266-ebe60dd871ab
-exported_at: '2025-06-16T14:24:41.401234+00:00'
+  It often involves exaggeration or false claims to appear more environmentally friendly than they actually are, thus misleading stakeholders and potentially undermining genuine sustainability efforts.
 tags:
 - sustainability
 - public relations
-category:
+id: GL32
+categories:
 - Sustainability & Environment
-id: GL32
 ---